mjordanp76/bike_shop/README.md

 # Bicycle Website

 A simple e-commerce website for the fictional bicycle brand Hobby Bikes, built to practice Ruby, Sinatra, ERB templating, PostgreSQL, and basic SEO principles.
+As this was done for practice, the site is not fully functional (there is no way to place an order, for example).

 **Live Demo:** [Hobby Bikes](https://bikeshop-production-3aac.up.railway.app)